MCH8003 : Film Production 2

 • Introduction to mobile and social media

-• Scriptwriting techniques and formats for advanced factual and drama production
+• Scriptwriting techniques and formats for advanced factual production

 • Digital content platform development

 • Content creation for advanced mobile and internet delivery

 • Advanced distribution techniques via internet and mobiles